TedTschopp/Fixing-Game-Night/_posts/2018-11-02-Power-Cells-from-Gamma-World-in-MCC-DCC.md

 These power cells last 10 times as long as C-Cells.
 They are the same size as a C-Cell and can be substituted for one without risk.
 Similar to Chemical Energy Cells, but are less common.
 They don't lose their charge from disuse.
 When found, they usually (80%) have a full charge.

-## F-CELL, N-CELL, A-CELL
+## F-CELL, N-CELL, A-CELL - Fusion, Nuclear, Atomic Cells

-Tech Level: 4
+Tech Level: 6

 Complexity Modifier: 2